phenom-company/smartcontract-human/README.md

 #### HumanTokenAllocator

-Contract that issues Human Tokens
+The contract that issues Human Tokens

 **Contstructor**
 ```cs